 All the charges – including enhancements and special circumstances – must be supported by facts.
 The preliminary hearing judge must decide if those facts are strong enough to merit a trial.

-If the defense believes the preliminary hearing judge decided incorrectly, they can bring a 995 motion.
+If you believe the preliminary hearing judge decided incorrectly, you can bring a 995 motion.
 This asks the trial judge to review the preliminary hearing judge’s decision.

-When a defendant is charged with a felony there is a preliminary hearing.
-At this hearing, a judge determines whether there is enough evidence to send the case to trial.2
+When you are charged with a felony, there will be a preliminary hearing.
+At this hearing, a judge determines whether there is enough evidence to send your case to trial.2

-If so, the judge will “hold the defendant to answer” for the crimes.
+If so, the judge will “hold you to answer” for the crimes.
 This means the case can move forward.
 The prosecutor will then file an “information” (complaint) with the trial court.

-Once the prosecutor files the information with the trial court, the defense can make a Penal Code 995 “motion to set aside the information.”
-This is usually done before any other California pretrial hearings.
+Once the prosecutor files the information with the trial court, you can make a Penal Code 995 “motion to set aside the information.”
+This is usually done before any other pretrial hearings.

-In essence, the motion asks the trial judge to review the preliminary judge’s decision.
+In essence, the motion asks the trial judge to review your preliminary hearing judge’s decision.

-- The defendant was illegally committed for trial, and/or
+- You were illegally committed for trial, and/or

-- The defendant was committed for trial without probable cause.
+- You were committed for trial without probable cause.

 If either of these applies, the trial court will grant the motion to set aside the information.